J.P. Crawford Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in MLB.

-- The Blue Jays have a 3.81 team ERA that ranks fourth among all MLB pitching staffs.
+- The Blue Jays have the fifth-ranked team ERA across all league pitching staffs (3.80).

-- Blue Jays pitchers combine to give up 122 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Blue Jays pitchers combine to rank 23rd in baseball in home runs allowed (122 total, 1.2 per game).

-- The lefty last pitched on Sunday against the Arizona Diamondbacks, when he went 4 2/3 innings, allowing one earned run while giving up two hits.
+- The right-hander's most recent time out came on Saturday, July 8 against the Detroit Tigers, when he tossed six innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.